 database

 The CRUD cycle describes the elemental functions of a persistent database.
 CRUD stands for Create, Read, Update and Delete.
 (Retrieve may occasionally be substituted for Read.)
-These functions are also descriptive of the .
+These functions are also descriptive of the data life cycle.

 2. Clob vs Blob